 They can continue to practice within the same brokerage they’re currently at or venture out and open, operate, and own their own brokerage as well as contract other real estate agents (above) or licensed brokers to work for him/her.
 The primary duties of a real estate broker is to supervise his or her real estate agents to maintain the best practice serving the consumer while representing the company.

-A realtor is an active real estate broker who is a member of the state and local real estate board affiliated with the National Association of Realtors (NAR).
+Is an active real estate agent or broker who is a member of the state and local real estate board affiliated with the National Association of Realtors (NAR).
 To be a realtor, the real estate professional must agree to uphold the association’s code of ethics and conduct and will be governed by the rules and regulations of the NAR.